RainFlyWave/SimpleBlogApp/README.md

 - User can post a blog entry
 - User can edit a blog entry
 - User can delete a blog entry
+- [NEW!]
+User can add profile photo and change color of his profile theme